AhmadBilal07/BradyPLC-The-Code-Challenge/README.md

 # BradyPLC-The-Code-Challenge
 The Code Challenge is a part of the Brady recruitment process.

+## Code Setup
+To run the program the paths need to be updated in `App.config`.

 ## Description of the Task
 A production ready solution (Console Application) written in C#